After His Administration Praises Louisiana Economy As ‘Wheels Up,’ Donald Trump Trashes It As Worst In USA

 In an earlier tweet, the White House account exclaimed, “wheels up for Louisiana!”

-And earlier in the afternoon, Trump’s Press Secretary Stephanie Grisham also tweeted out praise for Louisiana’s economy.
+And earlier in the afternoon, Trump’s Press Secretary, Stephanie Grisham, also tweeted out praise for Louisiana’s economy.

-But at a rally in which, according to a CNN fact-checking reporter, he said “false/misleading/bizarre things” so fast that the journalist could not keep up, Trump took a far more negative approach.
+But at a rally in which, according to a CNN fact-checking reporter, he said “false/misleading/bizarre things” so fast that the journalist could not keep up, the president took a far more negative approach.

 “Your insurance costs are way too high.
 Your taxes are way too high.
 You’re actually 50th in terms of economic development,” Trump told the rally crowd in Monroe, Louisiana, as quoted by WWL-TV.
 “Can you believe it, with all we’re doing, you’re rated 50 out of 50.”

-Trump attempted to take credit for the successes of the state’s economy under Edwards, whom Trump referred to as “John Bel.”
+Trump attempted to take credit for the successes of the state’s economy under Edwards, whom the president referred to as “John Bel.”

 “You’re setting records because of what we’ve done at the federal level, including the big plant, a couple of really big LNG plants,” Trump said at the rally.

-Though Trump attempted to take credit for the opening of the LNG (Liquid Natural Gas) facilities, according to PolitiFact, the first of three Cameron LNG plants in Louisiana was opened in 2014 — under the administration of President Barack Obama.
+Though Politifact noted that Trump attempted to take credit for the opening of the LNG (Liquid Natural Gas) facilities, the first of three Cameron LNG plants in Louisiana was opened in 2014, under the administration of President Barack Obama.
 The second two plants were given the green light in 2016, also under Obama.

 “While LNG exports have skyrocketed under Trump, which makes this plant more profitable, the actual plans and permits came well before he took office,” Politifact wrote.